 Wearing dots to raise lots

-RNIB’s ‘wear dots to raise lots’ campaign aims to raise awareness and highlight the impact of braille.
-The unique system uses raised dots that form patterns and can be read by touch.
+The RNIB ‘wear dots to raise lots’ campaign highlights the impact of braille, a unique system of raised dots that can be read by touch.
 Learning braille means that blind and partially-sighted people can enjoy reading for life.